Vernon Gibbs: Have you ever heard another guitarist who can move you the way Hendrix did?

 |1||Snake Oil||6:30||(Tony Newton)

-This is Tony N.'s tune but Allan has a really nice "buzz-saw" opening riff here.
+This is Tony N.'s tune, but Allan has a really nice "buzz-saw" tone on the opening riff here.
 His brief guitar solo is built from relaxed, melodic figures, but is infused with feeling.
-Compositionally, the layering of instrumental elements here is skillfully constructed.
+Compositionally, the layering of instrumental elements here is skillfully executed.

 0:00: Heavy, stomping bass riff with envelope filter, ending in a lively cadence figure.